 8. Consider Working With A Professional

 Being an executor involves a lot of navigating an often-confusing legal system and dealing with complex financial and tax situations.

-Hiring a lawyer to help you through this process can save you time, headaches and possibly even money.
+Hiring an attorney or lawyer to help you through this process can save you time, headaches and possibly even money.
 You may also want to consider consulting with a tax professional to make sure you’re following all the applicable tax laws in regard to the estate.

 Payment for professionals used to settle the estate can be taken from the estate’s funds, so you won’t pay out of pocket if you use these services.

 As we’ve discussed in this article, an executor must protect the deceased person's assets and cannot ignore the terms in the will, act in favor of themselves or against the interests of the beneficiaries according to their fiduciary duty.
 Understanding the obligations of an executor is imperative, but knowing what you can’t do in the role is just as essential.